elvinagam/30-Seconds-Code-from-AI-papers/Best_CNNs_2012_2022/README.md

-Well-know CNN architectures and how they evolved through years
+Well-known CNN architectures and how they evolved through years

 Since 2012 to today's 2022, there have been a huge leap forward in terms of ImageNet accuracy metrics.
-A hard jump from ~60% accuracy to over 90% now.
+A significant jump from ~60% accuracy to over 90% now.

 Few terminologies in CNNs: